Wild flowers and rare birds, long white beaches and turquoise seas: there's a reason this island is known as Barradise.

 Oban Port: PA34 4DB

 If you're coming from the east coast, Edinburgh, or the South, you'll need to travel through Glasgow.
 There's a regular direct train to Oban from Glasgow Queen Street Station, and it takes just over 3 hours.
-Why not purchase a Rail and Sail ticket from Glasgow to Castlebay?

 The bus route to Oban from Glasgow takes just under 3 hours, traffic permitting.
 The bus from Inverness to Oban takes 3 hours 30 minutes, with a change at Fort William.
 Bus services operate regularly (Monday to Saturday) throughout the Outer Hebrides.
 Passengers can expect limited seating capacity where groups of 6 or more are advised to contact the operator in advance.
 Services from Castlebay (Barra) link directly with Ardmhor (Barra) and surrounding areas.